-Mental Health - EC 49428
+Mental Health and Minors Consent to Services - EC 49428

 In order to initiate access to available pupil mental health services, you may contact the Director of Student Services.
 Our school district will notify parents at least twice per year.
 This is one time through our Annual Notifications.
 We will also notify you again a second time each school year.